kaisukez/assembly-practice/README.md

 $ make g f=myAsmFile
 ```

-If you don't want to see error message when compile, you can use this command...
+If you don't want to see error message when compiling, you can use this command...
 ```
 $ make n f=myAsmFile
 ```

 And if you want to see error message from __ln__ command (in __make__ command I cut out that error message).
+You can use this...
 ```
 $ make s f=myAsmFile
 ```